-Components are service-level building blocks, which remove the need for layers (horizontal, vertical slice, or onion) in your architecture.
+Components are high-level building blocks, which remove the need for layers (horizontal, vertical slice, or onion) in our architecture.

-A component can represent a part of your domain (e.g. cart, invoice, order, user, etc.), or be part of your infrastructure (e.g. authentication, database, log, etc.), or be an integration point to a third-party system (e.g. crm, payment, sms, etc.)
+A component can represent a part of our domain (e.g. cart, invoice, order, user, etc.), or be part of our infrastructure (e.g. authentication, database, log, etc.), or be an integration point to a third-party system, (e.g. crm-api, payment-api, sms-api, etc).

-A base is a special type of component that only exposes its functionality via a public API (e.g. REST, GraphQL, gRPC, command-line, etc.).
+A base is a special type of component that only exposes its functionality via a public API, e.g. REST, Lambda, GraphQL, gRPC, command-line, etc.

 A base exposes a collection of endpoints via its API, and delegates the implementation of each endpoint to an appropriate component.

-This gives a “monolithic development experience” with full code navigation, debugging, and refactoring across your entire code base, and the possibility to work with your entire system in a single REPL.
+A development project is the place we use to work with all our libraries, components, and bases.
+It gives us a “monolithic development experience” with full code navigation, debugging, and refactoring across our entire codebase, and the possibility to work with our entire system in a single REPL.

-Components simplify the design of our services by giving us building blocks at the right level of abstraction, which are understandable, composable, reusable, and replaceable.
+Components simplify the design of our tools and services by giving us building blocks at the right level of abstraction, which are understandable, composable, reusable, and replaceable.

 Components are inherently simple and easy to reason about; they are just code, have a clear interface, and hide their implementation.